Information for Current Mowglis Parents

 Program Protector Tuition Insurance

-Program Protector, tuition insurance, is now available for purchase during the online registration process and if purchased, may protect up to the full cost of your son’s session and includes a variety of other benefits should the need arise.
-To purchase this coverage, please go HERE.
-To determine if Program Protection Tuition Insurance is right for you by going HERE.
+Program Protector, tuition insurance, is now available for purchase during the online registration process.
+If purchased, may protect up to the full cost of your son’s session and include various other benefits should the need arise.
+To buy this coverage, please go HERE.
+Determine if Program Protection Tuition Insurance is right for you by going HERE.
 Please be in touch if you have any questions about this program.
-Given the current concerns about covid-19 purchasing this tuition insurance could make sense for you and your family.
+Camper Forms

 Packing List